gfannes/molybdenum/README.md

   * Performance tests and some reporting around this
 * Binary releases on [github](https://github.com/gfannes/molybdenum)
 * Improved color scheme for people using a light background theme
-* Support for file type sets
-* Allow options without argument to be merged
-* Allow input separator to be set explicitly.
-Now, this is hardcoded `0x0a`.

 ## Performance